The home of the Utah Symphony has a shiny new designation.

 Abravanel Hall’s fate has been in the air in the past year as the Smith Entertainment Group proposed a plan to revitalize downtown Salt Lake City.
 Locals and famous composers alike expressed concern about the venue possibly being torn down.

-Adrienne White, the founder and CEO of House Genealogy (where she researches historic homes and the people who lived in them) and Allen Roberts (a Salt Lake City preservationist and co-founder of the architectural firm CRSA architectural firm) worked together on the application draft.
+Adrienne White, the founder and CEO of House Genealogy (where she researches historic homes and the people who lived in them) wrote the nomination application.

 “This [national historic] designation is not only a testament to the hall’s historical importance,” White wrote in an email Friday, “but also a recognition of the vibrant arts community that thrives within it.”

-White and Roberts also worked on the draft with principal bassoon player Lori Wike, one of seven members of an ad hoc committee representing the musicians of the symphony as advocates for Abravanel Hall.
+Principal bassoon player Lori Wike, one of seven members of an ad hoc committee representing the musicians of the symphony as advocates for Abravanel Hall, also helped with getting the word out about the nomination draft.

 “This historic designation is a tremendous honor,” Wike wrote in an email, “and we are so grateful for the incredible work of preservationist Adrienne White in this process as well as for the overwhelming outpouring of support from our community.”